kentaroh-toyoda/Design-of-Profitable-Crypto-Lottery-Mechanisms-with-Prospect-Theory/README.md

 # Overview

-This contains R programs and docker files to reproduce the results of our paper "Design of Profitable Crypto Lottery Mechanisms with Prospect Theory" submitted to IEEE BRAINS 2022.
+This contains R programs and docker files to reproduce the results of our paper "Web3 Meets Behavioral Economics: An Example of Designing Profitable Crypto Lottery Mechanisms" submitted to IEEE BRAINS 2022.

 # Prerequisites